National Endowment for the Arts (NEA)

-A partnering organization may serve as a partner on as many applications as they like.
+A partnering organization may serve as a partner on as many applications as they like.'

 If two applications are submitted from a single lead applicant, local government, or within the same geographic area, the capacity of the lead applicant, local government, or geographic area to carry out and sustain two Our Town projects will be considered in the review of applications.

-All applications must include a formal statement of support for the project from the highest ranking official of the local government participating in the project.
 Each local government -- whether applying as the lead applicant or as the primary partner with a nonprofit organization -- is limited to two applications.
 The local government must coordinate internally to ensure that only two applications are submitted to the National Endowment for the Arts, rather than multiple applications through its various offices.
 The submitted applications must be identified as proposing the chosen projects by formal statements of support from the highest ranking official of the local government.
 If more than two applications are submitted for a government, NEA will ask the highest ranking official to select two applications to move forward.